What are the Office of Field Experiences hours of operations?

 - The Office of Field Experiences has a bulletin board with the status of student placements that is updated regularly.

-- Once a school district has accepted a student or accepted a student for an interview, the Office of Field Experiences will mail a letter to the address the student listed on the application.
+- Once a school district has accepted a student or accepted a student for an interview, the Office of Field Experiences will e-mail a letter to the student using their WP e-mail address.
 Student must schedule interview appointment immediately.

 What should students do if their address or telephone number has changed since filing any applications with the Office of Field Experiences?